Skip Content

 El Niño and La Niña

-In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific cooled and became colder than normal in November 2025.
-Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, while the sea surface temperatures of the central and eastern equatorial Pacific will remain colder than normal for most of the time in the next couple of months, the sea surface temperatures of the region are expected to rise gradually and return to near normal in February to March 2026.
+In the past month or so, the sea surface temperatures of the central and eastern equatorial Pacific rose and remained near normal on the whole.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, the central and eastern equatorial Pacific is projected to warm through spring 2026.
+The sea surface temperatures of the region are expected to remain near normal for the rest of this winter, and then become normal to above normal in spring 2026.

 Note: